Home » By Course » Desserts » Easy No-Bake Biscoff Cheesecake

 Expert Tips

-• Pack the crust firmly.
-Use the bottom of a measuring cup to press the crumbs firmly so the crust holds together without becoming dense.
+• Pack the crust firmly by using the bottom of a measuring cup to press the crumbs firmly so the crust holds together well.

-• Use cold heavy cream for perfect peaks.
+• Use cold cream and equipment for perfect peaks.
 Chill the bowl and beaters for 10 minutes.
 Your whipped cream will thicken faster and hold its structure better.

 • Don’t overwhip the cream.
+Classic advice, but worth mentioning.
 Stop at medium peaks so the filling stays light, fluffy, and sliceable, not grainy or stiff.

 How to Store This Recipe